 Why do Alexa Skills matter?

-Amazon Alexa is arguably the leading digital assistant on the market—it has more third-party connectivity options, it is more open, and it is available on a wider range of devices than Google Assistant, Siri, or Cortana.
+Amazon Alexa is arguably the leading digital assistant on the market—it has more third-party connectivity options, it is more open, and it is available on a wider range of devices than Google Assistant, Siri, Cortana, or Bixby.

 Tech companies including Google and Amazon are making big bets on the future of voice-activated technology, and it's possible we'll be talking to our computers even more within the next decade.
 With Alexa being the current leader for voice-controlled apps, it's also the best place for developers and businesses thinking of working with Alexa Skills.